 - 3 1/2 cups water (see notes for alternatives)

 - 3–6 Tbsp sugar (see notes)

-- 1/4 cup turmeric bug starter (see section above for details on how to make a starter)
+- 1/4 cup turmeric bug starter (see the section above for details on how to make a starter)

 - 4 Tbsp of finely grated fresh turmeric

 - Mix all of the ingredients in a 1-quart glass jar.
 Stir until the sugar has dissolved.

 - Cover with a piece of cloth or coffee filter held in place with a rubber band or metal ring.
-Place the jar somewhere warm and dark to ferment for 3 days and give it a good stir each day.
+Place the jar somewhere warm and dark to ferment for 3 to 7 days and give it a good stir each day.
 (A kitchen cupboard is perfect).
 Turmeric bug needs air for proper fermentation so don’t seal it during this initial ferment.

-- After 3 days there should have bubbles forming at the top of the jar.
-Strain the mixture and bottle it.
+- Once there are bubbles forming at the top of the jar, strain the mixture and bottle it.
 You will need to use a bottle that can handle the carbonation.
 See notes for more details.